The Hochschild homology and cohomology of A(1): Introduction.

-As a student of homotopy theory, when I first learned the definition of Hochschild homology of algebras, my first reaction was to try to compute the Hochschild homology of $A(1)$.
-I know at least three other homotopy theorists who have told me that they had the same reaction when learning about Hochschild homology!
-Computing $HH_*(A(1),A(1))$, however, is a nontrivial task, and it seems that this computation has never been successfully done\footnote{B\"{o}kstedt, in his extremely influential unpublished paper on topological Hochschild homology, computes the Hochschild homology of $\pi_*(H\mathbb{F}_p\smash H\mathbb{F}_p)$, i.e., the Hochschild homology of {\em the linear dual} of the entire Steenrod algebra, but this is very straightforward, since the dual of the Steenrod algebra is polynomial at $p=2$ and polynomial tensored with exterior at $p>2$.
+Among homotopy theorists, the algebra $A(1)$ is a venerable and standard ``test case'' for any new construction which is applicable to a noncommutative ring.
+Computing $HH_*(A(1),A(1))$, however, is a nontrivial task, and it seems that before this paper, this computation has never been successfully done.
+B\"{o}kstedt, in his extremely influential unpublished paper on topological Hochschild homology, computes the Hochschild homology of $\pi_*(H\mathbb{F}_p\smash H\mathbb{F}_p)$, i.e., the Hochschild homology of {\em the linear dual} of the entire Steenrod algebra, but this is very straightforward, since the dual of the Steenrod algebra is polynomial at $p=2$ and polynomial tensored with exterior at $p>2$.
 For the same reason, it is also easy to compute the Hochschild homology of {\em the linear dual} of $A(1)$.
-But the linear dual of $A(1)$ is a completely different ring than $A(1)$, so this sheds no light on the Hochschild homology of $A(1)$ itself!}.
+But the linear dual of $A(1)$ is a completely different ring than $A(1)$, so this sheds no light on the Hochschild homology of $A(1)$ itself!
+The reader who might hope that the Hochschild homology of a finite-dimensional Hopf algebra $R$ might be linearly dual to the Hochschild homology of the dual Hopf algebra can consider the counterexample $R = k[x]/x^4$ with $k$ a field of characteristic two and $x$ primitive.

 In this paper we compute $HH_*(A(1),A(1))$ by using two different filtrations on $A(1)$ and studying the spectral sequences in Hochschild homology arising from these filtrations.
-These spectral sequences are the analogues in Hochschild homology of J. P. May's spectral sequence for computing $\Ext$ over the Steenrod algebra (see \cite{MR2614527}), so we think of these as ``May-type'' spectral sequences.
+These spectral sequences are the analogues in Hochschild homology of J. P. May's spectral sequence \cite{MR2614527} for computing $\Ext$ over the Steenrod algebra, so we think of these as ``May-type'' spectral sequences.